vikingdata/articles/databases/snowflake/techniques/temp/python_csv.md

 ## Create CSV

 Create an example customer.csv file like the following.
 This example has different types of data which will be inferred by INFER_SCHEMA.
+Create a duplicate file called "customer2.csv".

 ```
 customer_id,name,email,phone,age,balance,premium,join_date